justchokingaround/jerry/README.md

   -n, --number
     Specify the episode number for an anime
   -p, --provider
-    Specify the provider to watch from (default: zoro) (currently supported: zoro, crunchyroll, gogoanime) -q, --quality
+    Specify the provider to watch from (default: zoro) (currently supported: zoro, gogoanime) -q, --quality
     Specify the video quality
   -u, --update